Welcome to today's edition of the Rush 24-7 podcast.

 There's others who care very much about the existence of the state of Israel.

-And but uh a majority of strong conservatives are very concerned about this struggle we're in against radical Islamic extremism, and many of them believe I'm by far the best qualified.
+But a majority of strong conservatives are very concerned about this struggle we're in against radical Islamic extremism, and many of them believe I'm by far the best qualified.

 So I'm confident I can secure the base of the party and win the nomination and win the election.

-Well, now who's he talking about here?
+Well, who's he talking about here?

-Because I've got a poll on uh Florida from Real Clear Politics, and the only group of people that he's really creaming Romney with in this poll, or people over 65, particularly uh women.
+And the only group of people that he's really creaming Romney with in this poll are people over 65, particularly women.

-Nobody holds a special uh attachment to that.
+Nobody holds a special attachment to that.

-But when he says there's others who care very much about the state of the planet and climate change and about the existence of the state of Israel, that is a direct appeal to which group, Mr. Snurley?
+But when he says there's others who care very much about the state of the planet and climate change and about the existence of the state of Israel, that is a direct appeal to which group, Mr. Snerdley?

 Huckabee's crew.